 We all live for the Zara sale, but with employees keeping mum on the exact start dates, how's a girl supposed to plan for some shopping?

 Thankfully, we have an insider who gave us some valuable tips on how to shop the Zara sale in the UK so expertly that you'll be guaranteed to get there first (and find the pieces you've been eyeing up all season).
-First up, you need to know that Zara's sales start online at 10 p.m. the day before the in-store sale begins.
-Alas, while there are no sales on right now (the next one is Boxing Day), it's best to get some good tips on how to shop the sale once it comes back around again.
+First up, you need to know that Zara's sales start online at 9 p.m. the day before the in-store sale begins.
+The Boxing Day sale (that's today, people) starts on Christmas Day evening online, and we're arming you with some good tips on how to shop the sale.

 Our intel is that you should go for the things that'll be the most popular first.
 So opt for the higher-priced goods that will sell out quickly (e.g., cashmere, handbags, shoes and coats).
 "Other pieces like shirts are likely to still be around for the second markdown," recommends our insider.
 Just remember to try everything on beforehand so you know what to buy.
 And maybe even research trends for the upcoming season so you can see what will last.